What Is Hot Spot On Dog?

 Is apple cider vinegar good for dog hot spots?

 Although apple cider vinegar is an anti-microbial, it should not be applied on an open, raw wound.
-The acidity will burn, sting and damage sensitive skin tissue.
+The acidity can burn, sting and damage sensitive skin tissue.
 This causes more discomfort to a dog that is already in pain.